kogpsy/jspsych-vviq/README.md

 - The main instruction is wrapped in a div with the css class `vviq-instruction-main`.
 - The block instructions are wrapped in a div with the css class `vviq-instruction-block`.
 - The single question instructions are wrapped in a div with the css class `vviq-question`.
-- The rating scale labels are wrapped in a div with the css class `vviq-scalelabel`,
+- The rating scale labels are wrapped in a div with the css class `vviq-scalelabel`.
-- The continue button label is wrapped in a div with the css class `vviq-buttonlabel`.

 ## Development